-Location: You may work in the CBE lab, building 19, room 216.
+Location: You may work in the CBE lab (bldg.
+19, room 216).
 You can also work from any internet-connected computer, if the course software is installed.
 The instructions and quizzes are all available online, using the Canvas learning system.

 Hours: Arranged by you, to fit your schedule.
 You may work in our labs, the Library, or any computer equipped with the course software.

 Materials: You need access to the software (in our lab or the Library), the internet, the textbook, and storage for your computer files.
-Our lab and the Library will check out books for your work session.
+Books are available for check out through the CBE Lab and the Library.

 Grading: Grades are based on successful completion of project, and quizzes.